- Be a Canadian citizen, a permanent resident of Canada

 - Have completed a minimum of two terms at the time of application and by the start of the USRA term in May

 - Have a cumulative average of at least a B-

-- are available to conduct research for 40 hours per week for 16 consecutive weeks during the summer
+- Available to conduct research for 40 hours per week for 16 consecutive weeks during the summer

 For a full listing of eligibility requirements, please visit the NSERC USRA website.

-- Students in their second, third or fourth year of study are equally eligible.
-However, it is recognized that students in their second year have another chance to apply, and this is the last chance for a student in their fourth and final year.
+- Students in their second, third or fourth year of study are eligible.
+However, it is recognized that students in their second year have other chances to apply, and this is the last chance for a student in their final year.

 - Applicants who have held a previous NSERC USRA (or UTEA) receive lower priority.

 - A maximum of two applications per lab will be accepted.
 The sponsoring researcher will be asked to rank both applicants.
 The second-ranked applicant receives lower priority.